-This document contains limitations that apply to Traffic Director with proxyless gRPC application.
-For information about quotas and limits, see the Quotas and limits page.
+This document describes limitations that apply to Traffic Director with proxyless gRPC applications.
+For information about limits, see Quotas and limits.

 You cannot configure backend services and routing rule maps with the gRPC protocol in the Google Cloud Console.
-The Cloud Console is read-only for these resources.
+For these resources, the Cloud Console is read-only.

 Proxyless gRPC supports endpoint discovery, routing, load balancing, and load reporting.

-- If you need unsupported advanced traffic management features configure your gRPC clients to use proxyless gRPC services only for a subset of services.
-You can use sidecar proxies to communicate with servers that require functionality that is not yet supported by proxyless gRPC services do not yet support, use sidecar proxies.
+If you need unsupported advanced traffic management features, configure your gRPC clients to use proxyless gRPC services only for a subset of services.
+To communicate with servers that require functionality that proxyless gRPC services do not yet support, use sidecar proxies.

-In gRPC version 1.30.0, only round-robin load balancing is supported.
-Other load balancing algorithms are not supported.
+In gRPC, only round-robin load balancing is supported.
+Other load-balancing algorithms are not supported.

-Failover: The failover from one zone (locality) to another starts when the current zone capacity falls below 50%.
-This threshold is not configurable.
+The failover from one zone (locality) to another starts when the current zone capacity falls below 50%.
+You can't configure this threshold.

-In some cases, the configuration commands related to a target gRPC proxy and forwarding rule referencing a target gRPC proxy might take up to a minute.
+In some cases, the configuration commands related to a target gRPC proxy and a forwarding rule that references a target gRPC proxy might take up to a minute.

 URL map limitations